-For extractive installations we recommend our sample system ESS, which may be equipped with a variety of features, such as: isolation valve, coalescing or particulate filter, pressure regulator, calibration sample injection or extraction port, pressure gauge, flow meter, weatherproof enclosure.
+For extractive installations we recommend an sample system ESS, which may be equipped with a variety of features, such as: isolation valve, coalescing or particulate filter, pressure regulator, calibration sample injection or extraction port, pressure gauge, flow meter, weatherproof enclosure.

 Refer to the ESS literature for more information.

-If the resources to make your own sample system are available, the following two diagrams may be used as a guideline to configure a simple system.
+The following two diagrams may be used as a guideline to configure a simple sample system.